 Safety culture starts with leadership at the highest level.
-Good senior managers make a visible commitment to health and safety by making regular useful visits to site, and have good non-technical skills (e.g. communication skills) in order to engage meaningfully with the workforce.
+Good senior managers make a visible commitment to health and safety by making regular visits to sites, and establish good soft skills (e.g. communication skills) in order to engage meaningfully with the workforce.

-All managers in an organisation demonstrating a healthy safety culture will have understanding of the form and nature of their culture and risks involved in their organisation.
-A common misinterpretation at senior management level is an expectation that supervisors will change culture by diktat; however, where this change is not felt to be supported at a higher level, then cultural change will be at best, slow.
+All managers within an organisation demonstrating a strong health and safety culture will maintain an understanding of the form and nature of their culture and risk exposures in their organisation.
+A common misinterpretation at senior management level is an expectation that supervisors will change culture by diktat; however, where this change is not felt to be supported at a higher level, then cultural change will be, at best, slow.

 It is also common for hierarchical structures to demonstrate a perceived intangible element of interference at some level.
 This acts as an impediment to change.
-This may be because of conflicts between the goals of senior management and for example, Trades Unions.
+This may be because of conflicts between the goals of senior management and for example, trades unions.